ktduiflytek/annotationWithRoberta/README.md

 ### 2. Train the model

 `src/annotation_with_roberta/training.py` fine-tunes `xlm-roberta-base` using the JSON artefacts above plus the token/label data under `data/processed/`.
-If those processed files are missing or older than your spreadsheet / annotated text sources, the script automatically regenerates them from `data/train.txt` (and `data/dev.txt` when available) before training starts.
+Deleting the processed artefacts is safe—if those files are missing or older than your spreadsheet / annotated text sources, the script automatically regenerates them from `data/train.txt` (and `data/dev.txt` when available) before training starts.
 When you run the module directly it will:

 1. Load the default configuration returned by `default_training_config()` (see the next subsection for every knob) and log it for traceability.
 2. Rebuild the processed `.conll` files and `label2id.json` when the annotated text or spreadsheet changes so the training data always reflects the latest inputs.